...

 The fact is that a family court judge will do their best to follow the law it also used their own experience in determining how to divide property and conservatorship rights to your children.
 However, a family court judge will never get to know you, or spouse, or your goals well enough to be able to act as a substitute decision-maker when compared to you and your spouse.
 Rather, if you have a particular goal for your finances or your life after a divorce then that is something that you should work to maintain with your spouse at the negotiating table.
 The family court judge will do their best to be fair, but it is not as if the judge will be concerned first and foremost with your financial independence, or retirement early goals.

-Property and the division of assets and debt
+Property and the Division of Assets and Debt

 One of the most important considerations that you need to make in your divorce from a financial perspective is how Community property will be divided.
 This means that Community property must be classified and then a plan must be created to determine how to divide the property.
 As with anything else, a family court judge can play a central role in this process.
 However, that should not be your goal in this matter.
 Rather, you and your spouse should seek to negotiate through the subject of Community property division.
-This will allow you to maintain your specific goals much better and two moves past any issues with mistrust or anger held towards the other person.
+This will allow you to maintain your specific goals much better and two move past any issues with mistrust or anger held towards the other person.

 Remember that how you divide your property will play a critical role in determining whether you will be able to retire early and maintain a sense of financial independence.
 One thing to keep in mind is that while you may have a low amount of debt to your name, your spouse may have a complicated community estate involving significant amounts of retirement savings, real estate, and other assets.
 A lifetime’s worth of saving and diligence can be destroyed by an unfair or unjust method of Community property division.